fNIRS/snirf/snirf_specification.md

 * **Type**:  numeric 2D array
 * **Location**: `/nirs/probe/detectorPos3D`

-This field describes the position (in `SpatialUnit` units) of each detector optode in 3D.
+This field describes the position (in `LengthUnit` units) of each detector optode in 3D.